Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

 Let an $L$-layer Transformer with hidden dimensionality $D$ be the reference model, where $D$ and $L$ denote the width and depth of the model, respectively.
-The goal of DST is to obtain one \emph{slimmable} Transformer model that can adaptively adjust to a set of submodels of different widths and depths in the inference stage.
+The goal of BST is to obtain a single \emph{slimmable} Transformer model that can adaptively adjust to a set of submodels of different widths and depths in the inference stage.
 In the following, we introduce the width slimming and depth slimming strategies.
-An overview of the DST framework is illustrated in Fig. \ref{fig:slim_strategy}.
+An overview of the BST framework is shown in Fig. \ref{fig:slim_strategy}.

-\textbf{Width Slimming:} By width slimming, we aim to make each Transformer layer adapt to a set of width slimming ratios with respect to the hidden dimensionality $d$ of the reference model.
-To achieve this goal, we split the weights of the reference model into different submodels, with each sharing a specific portion of its model weights.
-As shown in Eq.(\ref{eq:mha}), (\ref{eq:ffn}), and (\ref{eq:ln}), the learnable weights in the MHA and FFN modules are all linear projections, which can be simply split into sub-matrices with respect to the given ratios.
-We define the candidate width set as $\mathcal{D}=\{{1}/{4}D, {1}/{2}D, {3}/{4}D, D\}$.
+\textbf{Width Slimming.} With width slimming, we aim to make each Transformer layer adapt to a set of width slimming ratios with respect to the hidden dimensionality $d$ of the reference model.
+To achieve this goal, we split the parameters of the reference model into different submodels, with each sharing a specific portion of its model parameters.
+As shown in Eqs.(\ref{eq:mha}), (\ref{eq:ffn}), and (\ref{eq:ln}), the learnable parameters in the MHA and FFN modules are all linear projections, which can be simply split into submatrices with respect to the given ratios.
+Inspired by the settings in \cite{hou2020dynabert}, we define the candidate width set as $\mathcal{D}=\{{1}/{4}D, {1}/{2}D, {3}/{4}D, D\}$.

-Given a slimmed width $d\in\mathcal{D}$, we need to prune the model weights in the MHA, FFN, and LN modules according to $d$.
-In the MHA module, the query, key, and value weights over $H$ heads can be represented as tiled matrices $W^Q, W^K, W^V\in\mathbb{R}^{D\times D_H*H}$.
-When given the slimmed width $d$, we keep $D_H$ as a constant and adjust the input dimensionality $D$ and the number of heads $H$ accordingly.
-This results in the slimmed model weights $\in\mathbb{R}^{d\times D_H*\hat{H}}$, where $\hat{H}=H*d/D$ refers to the reduced number of heads with the last few heads being neglected.
-Analogously, the model weights $W^o$, $W_1$, $W_2$, $\gamma$, and $\beta$ in the FFN and LN modules are adjusted in a similar manner by slimming the dimensionality of the input and output features to $d$.
+Given a slimmed width $d\in\mathcal{D}$, we need to prune the model parameters in the MHA, FFN, and LN modules according to $d$.
+In the MHA module, the query, key, and value parameters over $H$ heads can be represented as tiled matrices $W^Q, W^K, W^V\in\mathbb{R}^{D\times D_H*H}$.
+Given the slimmed width $d$, we keep $D_H$ as a constant and adjust the input dimensionality $D$ and the number of heads $H$ accordingly.
+This results in the slimmed model parameters $\in\mathbb{R}^{d\times D_H*\hat{H}}$, where $\hat{H}=H*d/D$ refers to the reduced number of heads with the last few heads neglected.
+The model parameters $W^o$, $W_1$, $W_2$, $\gamma$, and $\beta$ in the FFN and LN modules are adjusted in a similar manner by slimming the dimensionality of the input and output features to $d$.